The Program Hypergraph: Multi-Way Relational Structure for Geometric Algebra, Spatial Compute, and Physics-Aware Compilation: Physics-Aware Computation

 For cluster-scale training, the relevant architecture is Mixture of Experts (MoE)~\cite{shazeer2017}.
 In a sparse MoE model, $N$ expert subnetworks exist but only $k$ are activated per input token, typically $k = 1$ or $k = 2$.
 The standard argument against forward-mode at scale (that per-parameter forward passes require more steps than reverse-mode for high-dimensional parameter spaces) does not apply to the active expert subgraph, whose parameter dimension is $P_{\text{expert}} \times k$ rather than the full model parameter count $P$.
 When $P_{\text{expert}}$ is compact by design (the total parameter count comes from having many experts, not from each expert being large), the forward-mode gradient estimate is tractable with acceptable variance per expert, and the no-tape property applies to each active expert independently.

-The MoE routing mechanism itself is a native PHG structure.
-The selection of $k$ active experts from $N$ candidates is a joint constraint over the full candidate set: the assignment must select exactly $k$ experts, and this is a multi-way property of the routing distribution and the input that cannot be decomposed into $N$ independent binary decisions without losing the constraint.
-In the PHG, the routing decision is an $(N{+}1)$-to-$k$ hyperedge connecting the routing node and all expert candidate nodes to the $k$ active expert nodes.
-Expert collapse (the failure mode where the router consistently activates the same experts and the remainder atrophy) is structurally visible in the PHG as a saturation pattern where certain expert nodes are never selected as hyperedge targets.
-The language server can flag this as a design-time diagnostic during training, surfacing the failure mode before it has progressed to model degradation.
+The MoE routing decision itself does not exhibit the irreducibility of the co-location or $k$-simplex join cases.
+The selection of $k$ experts from $N$ candidates decomposes naturally into $N$ independent score computations followed by a top-$k$ reduction; the cardinality constraint "exactly $k$ experts are selected" is a property of the output set, not a joint structural constraint on the input set in the sense that "all four operations share one BRAM block" is a joint constraint.
+We therefore treat MoE routing not as a structural application of the hyperedge formalism, but as a diagnostic application.
+Expert collapse, the failure mode where the router consistently activates the same experts and the remainder atrophy, is a set-level property of the routing history: it concerns which expert nodes are selected as outputs of the routing hyperedge across many input tokens.
+In the PHG, a routing hyperedge records this history as a saturation pattern over the expert node set, and nodes that are never selected over a sufficient window are flagged.
+The language server exposes this as a design-time diagnostic during training, surfacing the failure mode before it has progressed to model degradation.
+This diagnostic role is the specific contribution of the PHG to MoE analysis; the per-token routing arithmetic is served as well by the existing binary graph representation.

 Distributed gradient accumulation across workers in cluster training is an accumulation of dot products, precisely the operation the quire makes exact.
 Current practice uses bfloat16 or float32 accumulation and relies on statistical averaging across workers to manage rounding error.
 With quire-backed accumulation, the gradient reduction across workers is exact regardless of worker count, rounded once at the end of the accumulation, not once per worker communication step.
 For training runs spanning thousands of accelerators and hundreds of thousands of steps, this eliminates a systematic source of gradient noise that current frameworks treat as irreducible.
 The DTS additionally verifies at design time that the gradient of each expert's loss with respect to its parameters carries the correct dimensional annotations: in a physics-informed MoE where each expert specializes in a distinct physical domain, a gradient update dimensionally inconsistent with that expert's domain is a design-time error rather than a silent convergence anomaly.